 Closing her eyes she moved her fingers along the sharp contours of the mirror that had been embedded in her leg.
 Questions assailed her, what had happened to Yates?
 Was Mornhavon gone or just wounded?
 Where were the others in the party; Lynx, Telagioth, Ealdaen and Lhean?
 She would never know.

 She could only hope she had done enough to at least slow Mornhavon down or perhaps she had managed to get rid of him for good.
-She could not feel his presence but she could not be sure if that meant anything.
+She could not feel his presence close by, but she could not be sure if that meant anything.
 She could be anywhere.
 She hoped that the rest of the party had gotten away safely and that she had not abandoned them in the darkness of Blackveil forest.

 I am going to die, she thought lying on the smooth stone, her cut hand roughly bandaged by a length of cloth she had torn from her shirt.
 The revelation brought an unexpected calmness.